pelayoarbues/quartz/content/notes/Training a LoRa of your face with Stable Diffusion 1.5.md

 To keep this brief and because explanations are available at [LoRA training parameters Wiki](https://github.com/bmaltais/kohya_ss/wiki/LoRA-training-parameters), I recommend checking it out if you want to explore other parameters used in my example.

-> Further Considerations:
+> [!hint] Hints
 >   - Check [Tensorboard](https://civitai.com/articles/83/using-tensorboard-to-analyze-training-data-and-create-better-models) during training to monitor potential overfitting issues.
->   - If you've chosen to save a checkpoint for each epoch, you can review results obtained using different epochs.
-Sometimes after training is complete, you may find that intermediate epochs yield better results than the final model version.
+>   - If you've chosen to save a checkpoint for each epoch, you can prompt intermediate epochs and review results obtained using different epochs.
+Don´t blindly rely on loss metrics.

 # Inference